Spyderco: History

 Spyderco was founded by Sal Glesser.
-The name Spyderco was coined after Glesser noticed that many high performance sports cars had 'Spyder' in the name; which inspired the name Spyderco to signify high performance cutting tools.
+The name Spyderco was coined after Glesser noticed that many high-performance sports cars had 'Spyder' in the name, which inspired the name Spyderco to signify high performance cutting tools.
 The first product Spyderco produced was the Portable Hand in 1976, this "spider-shaped device", was a series of angles, ball joints and alligator clips that helped people such as jewelers and hobbyists to work with small parts.
-Spyderco's founder, Sal Glesser, and his wife Gail, converted an old bread delivery truck into a motor-home and traveled to shows.
+Spyderco's founder, Sal Glesser, and his wife Gail, converted an old bread delivery truck into a motorhome and traveled to shows.
 As they became more successful, they graduated from the bread truck to a truck and trailer.
 They settled in Golden in November 1978.
 The firm began producing knife sharpeners in 1978 and produced their first folding knife, the C01 Worker, in 1981; this was the first to feature a round hole in the blade designed for fast, one-handed and ambidextrous opening, which is now the company's trademark.
 Additionally, the company claims that this was the first knife to feature a pocket clip on the right side of the handle.

 Products

 Most knives produced by Spyderco are folding knives of various designs, blade steels, handle materials, and locking mechanisms (including two patented proprietary locks); however, they have also produced fixed-blade knives for various purposes.

 The firm's knives are made with a plain edge, a partially serrated edge, or a fully serrated "Spyder Edge" configuration.
 Their most common handle material is FRN (Fiberglass Reinforced Nylon) and G10, although they make knives with steel handles as well as some limited editions with handles from various other materials.

-A large part of the firm's knife production is outsourced to foreign contractors in countries such as Japan, Taiwan, Italy, and China. (though many of their flagship knives are made in the US) Knives made with CPM S30V steel were previously all made in Golden, Colorado; however, Spyderco began shipping CPM-S30V to Taiwan to have their highest end knives produced there using this steel.
+A large part of the firm's knife production is outsourced to foreign contractors in countries such as Japan, Taiwan, Italy, and China, though many of their flagship knives are made in the US.
+Knives made with CPM S30V steel were previously all made in Golden, Colorado; however, Spyderco began shipping CPM-S30V to Taiwan to have their highest end knives produced there using this steel.

 Spyderco knives are popular with many markets including private citizens, fire and rescue personnel and law enforcement officers.

 For his many influences in tactical knife design (most notably the pocket clip, serrations, and opening hole) and many collaborations with custom knife makers, Spyderco's President, Sal Glesser, was inducted into the Blade magazine Cutlery Hall of Fame at the 2000 Blade Show in Atlanta, Georgia.

 Blade steels

 Spyderco has experimented with new blade steels over the years.
 In 1994, it was the first company to use powder metallurgy in a production knife (in the form of Crucible's S60V tool steel), and the first knife company to use H-1 steel in a folding knife.
 The Mule Team Project offers end users fixed-blade knife in various steels for the performance testing.

 Spyderco's current Steel Chart PDF.

-The blade steel used by the company over the years include:
+The blade steels used by the company over the years include: